 However, it was not before King Haakon V decided to reside permanently in Oslo in 1299 that it became the capital city of the country.
 At this moment, he commanded the start of the construction of the famous Akershus Fortress as the Royal residence.
 Unfortunately for Oslo, as there was an alliance between Norway and Denmark, Copenhagen became the monarch residing city while Oslo had more of a provincial administrative center role.

 This status would begin to change under the reign of Christian IV of Denmark who decided in 1624, after big fires destroyed the city's major wooden buildings many times, that the old town should not be once again rebuilt.
 Instead, he ordered all citizens to move their shops and workplaces to a newly built city which was then called Kristiania as an homage to the King.
-During the XVIII and XIX centuries, the importance of the city slowly grew driven by the port's shipbuilding and trade activities and especially after the 1814 with the independence of the Kingdom of Norway, when Kristiania became the capital of the kingdom.
+During the 18th and 19th centuries, the importance of the city slowly grew driven by the port's shipbuilding and trade activities and especially after the 1814 with the independence of the Kingdom of Norway, when Kristiania became the capital of the kingdom.
 From this point on, many state institutions had to be established to expand the administration and the capital witnessed a period of fast growth.

 The name Kristiania lasted until 1925 when it was decided to name the city Oslo after an eastern suburb that had actually been the site of the city center before the devastating fire of 1624.
 This was decided after the Norwegians thought it would be inappropriate to have their capital city named after a Danish King.
 Nowadays, the city is still a flourishing European capital city attracting many business (maritime and oil related specially), visitors as well as immigrants looking for a better quality of life.